 The MPO provides equal access to the transportation planning process and ensures its policies and programs are non-discriminatory and do not negatively impact minority and low-income individuals.
 The NJTPA has developed a wide range of procedures to meet the general requirements of Title VI and is committed to ensuring that it complies with applicable federal regulations and procedures.
-The MPO utilizes uses the following monitoring and program review procedures to ensure compliance with Title VI and address deficiencies where needed:
+The MPO uses the following monitoring and program review procedures to ensure compliance with Title VI and address deficiencies where needed:

-- Completes Title VI assurance documentation required for federally funded projects or programs. - Monitors NJTPA programs and activities on an on-going basis to ensure nondiscrimination, through daily involvement and reviews of relevant MPO program activities and documents. - Assesses communication strategies and address additional language needs as they arise.
-Develops Title VI discrimination complaint procedures and monitors complaint process. - Provides training to staff and subrecipients on Title VI law and requirements. - Provides a brochure detailing how NJTPA services and programs are made accessible to individuals with disabilities or limited English proficiency. - Ensures Disadvantaged Business Enterprise (DBE) participation on the procurement of services through RFP solicitation process. - Provides information on contract opportunities to minority businesses. - A Title VI Task Force meets regularly, allowing staff to address issues and concerns pertaining to the NJTPA work program. - Develops and maintains subrecipient monitoring procedures to ensure compliance with Title VI.
+- Completes Title VI assurance documentation required for federally funded projects or programs. - Monitors NJTPA programs and activities on an on-going basis to ensure nondiscrimination, through daily involvement and reviews of relevant MPO program activities and documents. - Assesses communication strategies and address additional language needs as they arise. - Develops Title VI discrimination complaint procedures and monitors complaint process. - Provides training to staff and subrecipients on Title VI law and requirements. - Provides a brochure detailing how NJTPA services and programs are made accessible to individuals with disabilities or limited English proficiency. - Ensures DBE participation on the procurement of services through Request for Proposals (RFP) solicitation process. - Provides information on contract opportunities to minority businesses. - A Title VI/Equity Task Force meets regularly, allowing staff to address issues and concerns pertaining to the NJTPA work program. - Develops and maintains subrecipient monitoring procedures to ensure compliance with Title VI.

-- Participates in quarterly MPO Collaboration meetings with NJDOT, FHWA, FTA and other MPOs. - Periodically reviews data and data sources on minority and underserved populations. - Developing and maintaining an Equity Assessment Tool for NJTPA programs - Develops and maintains Title VI and Environmental Justice Assessment Guide for Planning Studies - Completes a Title VI/Nondiscrimination Annual Work Plan and Accomplishment Report.
+- Participates in quarterly MPO Collaboration meetings with NJDOT, FHWA, FTA and other MPOs. - Periodically reviews data and data sources on minority and underserved populations. - Develops and maintains an Equity Analysis Tool, to assist NJTPA staff and partners in identifying the locations of traditionally underserved populations in the NJTPA region. - Develops and maintains Title VI and Environmental Justice Assessment Guide for Planning Studies - Completes a Title VI/Nondiscrimination Annual Work Plan and Accomplishment Report.